 Why study narratives?
 What are narratives?
 Minimal and elaborated definition of narrative.
 Realist and constructivist modes of analysis.
 Structural, hermeneutic, and interactionist approaches.

-Structural & hermeneutic approaches.
+Structural & network approaches.
 Invariant structures, a narrative morphology, the actantial model.
 Narrative and free clauses.
-Structure of an oral narrative (abstract, orientation, complication, evaluation, result, coda).
-Referential and evaluative funaction of narrative.
+Structure of oral narrative (abstract, orientation, complication, evaluation, result, coda).
+Referential and evaluative functions of the narrative.

 Critical Discourse Analysis (CDA).
 Social theory of language.
 Three-dimensional model of discourse: textual, discursive, and social practice.